lakeshorecryotronics/python-driver/docs/advanced.rst

 Thread Safety
 -------------

-All methods are thread safe.
-They can be called from multiple python threads.
+While an instrument can only be instantiated once, all methods on an instrument are thread safe.
+Multiple python treads with a reference to an instrument may simultaneously call the instrument methods.

 Logging
 -------